opulo-inc/ohai/docs/lumen/x-gantry/index.md

 	*   Test Z-Home

 		*   Check that the z-belt is adequately tensioned and adjust if necessary - you shouldn’t be able to twist the belt too much
-		*   Adjust the M3x16 bolt either up or down as needed, until the z-gantrys are aligned vertically after homing
+		*   Adjust the M3x16 bolt either up or down as needed, until the z-gantry's are aligned vertically after homing
 			*   This can be checked by sliding a brass shim across the top of the motor while checking to see if it sits higher/lower than the top surface of the adjacent motor
 			*   Repeat this test and continue adjusting the M3x16 bolt until the alignment appears to be perfect

 	*   Test Z-Movement Speed

-!!! failure   "If issues arrise, continue rerunning tests and reworking the x-gantry"
+!!! failure   "If issues arise, continue rerunning tests and reworking the x-gantry"

 !!! success  "Once everything is passing, proceed with the following steps"